 This Halloween touch and feel game works well for a party or as a sensory activity in the home or classroom.
 With a few simple supplies, you can create a sensory experience that can be described as spooky!
 While sensory bins are traditionally used with younger kids, this is one sensory activity that kids of all ages will appreciate.

 It’s time for some spooky play with a Halloween Sensory Bin!
-With just a couple of supplies, you can create a fun play station that feels like slimy brains and eye balls.
+Reach in and touch what will feel like slimy brains and eye balls.
 My kiddo loved how creepy it was.